 If your video is slow to export or doesn't export, see this help article for tips on how to improve the export speed.
 Note that higher resolutions will take longer to export.

-Once your video has finished exporting, a download button will appear, and you'll be able to watch the video back or scrub through it using the controls that appear when you hover your cursor over the window:
+Once your video has finished exporting, a purple download button will appear on the left, and you'll be able to watch the video back or scrub through it using the controls that appear when you hover your cursor over the window: